-He has performed in prestigious seasons and theaters in Europe and across the globe, at venues in Germany (Die Glocke in Bremen, where he performed the “Fairy Tales” concerto for accordion and orchestra by V. Trojan with the Internationalen Jugendsinfonieorchesters), Romania (Romanian Athenaeum in Bucharest, with the National Youth Orchestra conducted by Gabriel Bebeselea), Lithuania, England (Royal Academy of Music in London and Peterborough Cathedral), Argentina (with a sold-out tour of thirteen cities), Malta (Bir Miftuh International Music Festival), China (Beijing, Shenzhen and the Nanjing University of Arts), Australia (Melbourne and Woodend Winter Arts Festival in the Victoria State), Brazil (Rio de Janeiro, Sala Italia and the Museu de Belas Artes), France, Spain, Croatia and Norway.
+He has performed in prestigious seasons and theaters in Europe and across the globe, at venues in Germany (Die Glocke in Bremen, where he performed the “Fairy Tales” concerto for accordion and orchestra by V. Trojan with the Internationalen Jugendsinfonieorchesters), Romania (Romanian Athenaeum in Bucharest, with the National Youth Orchestra conducted by Gabriel Bebeselea), Lithuania, England (Royal Academy of Music in London and Peterborough Cathedral), Argentina (with a sold-out tour of thirteen cities), Malta (Bir Miftuh International Music Festival), China (Beijing, Shenzhen and the Nanjing University of Arts), Australia (Melbourne and Woodend Winter Arts Festival in the Victoria State), Brazil (Rio de Janeiro, Sala Italia and the Museu de Belas Artes), Hungary (alongside the string quartet of the MÁV Symphony Orchestra), France, Spain, Croatia and Norway.
 His performances in Italy include events such as the IUC season at La Sapienza University in Rome, the Unione Musicale in Turin, the Mantova Chamber Music Festival, the Narnia Festival and the Vittorio Emanuele Theatre in Messina.
 In 2022 he made his debut with the Odeion String Quartet in South Africa, performing in theaters in some of the country's main cities with his brand-new arrangement of Antonio Vivaldi's Four Seasons for accordion and string quartet.

 In September 2021, he debuted his own composition, the "Goldberg Rework", in a duet with the Latvian accordionist Ksenija Sidorova.
 To mark the centenary of the birth of Astor Piazzolla, in 2021 Pietro toured the "Tutto Tango #piazzolla100” project in Italy as a duo with the pianist Alessandro Stella.